-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an available treatment technology.

+E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed_in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available_treatment technology.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best safety.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected health risk.
-MCLGs allow for a margin of safety.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of for control of microbial contaminants.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary benefits of the use of disinfectants to control microbial contaminants.

+MRDLG:

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+Maximum residual disinfectant level goal or The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the millirems per year (a measure of radiation absorbed by the body) mrem: